-Applying Elijah’s Prayers to Your Own Prayer Life
+Benefits of Waiting on the Lord – Applying Elijah’s Prayers to Your Own Prayer Life

 Sometimes, it seems like we pray for the same things for a long time.
 Just like Elijah prayed over and over for the rain.
 In actuality, Elijah had probably been praying for rain for three years.
 He was away from home, living in the wilderness, waiting for the birds to bring his meals each day.